Corbe30/corbe30.github.io/all_collections/_posts/2024-11-18-fortuneExcel-package.md

         NODE_AUTH_TOKEN: ${{ secrets.NPM_TOKEN }}
 ```

-Build the Storybook, upload it as an artifact and deploy it on GitHub Pages.
+Build the Storybook, upload it as an artifact and deploy it on GitHub Pages:

 > Note: Update Build and Deployement source to 'Github Actions' in repo > Settings > Pages